February 15, 2023

-Here are five potential limitations to student involvement during remote learning with suggestions on how you might overcome them.
+Here are five reasons students are not engaging in distance learning with suggestions on how you might overcome them.

 Many students depend on the routine and guidance provided by the in-person school to help them stay on track with their assignments.
 Online learning requires students to be much more self-reliant and accountable for their own learning.
 Parents may try to help, but many are also juggling work from home while their children are in online classes.
 It might be difficult to catch up when students get off track and miss a few assignments.
 Instead, they might simply withdraw.